CityofToronto/vz_challenge/entertainment/toronto_attractions/README.md

 # Places of Interest and Toronto Attractions

 ## Description
-This dataset contains 180 major places of interest (POI) and tourist attractions in Toronto.

-The data is current as of April 2016, and is owned by the Economic Development & Culture Division of the City of Toronto.
-The data is available in the form of an Excel spreadsheet, and ESRI shapefiles in the MTM 3 Degree Zone 10 NAD27, WGS84 Latitude/Longitude projections.
+The Economic Development & Culture Division of the City of Toronto own this dataset, which contains 180 major places of interest (POI) and tourist attractions in Toronto.
+The data is current to April 2016, the geospatial data is in MTM 3 Degree Zone 10 NAD27 or WGS84.

+**Format:** Excel workbook (xlsx); ESRI Shapefile

+The dataset is available on the [City of Toronto Open Data Catalogue](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/culture-and-tourism/#7b9deecd-a51a-3485-5e3d-94f27cc8b7d4).

 ## Relevance to the Vision Zero Challenge
-These points of interest are places where members of the community gather, and there may be a lot of people using various forms of transportation in the general vicinity of these locations.
+Places of interest are places where members of the community gather, and are likely to experience heavier pedestrian traffic.
+Pedestrians are one of the six emphasis areas defined under the City of Toronto's Vision Zero Road Safety Plan, and as such are the focus of a number of existing and planned safety measures.

 ## Data Dictionary
 | Column Name | Type | Description |